-When publishing native Unix packages using the Radia Native Publisher, the software packages are published to the Radia Database (in compressed format) specifically to the classes SD, SVR4, SOLPATCH, AIX or RPM.
-The depot containing native software in compressed format is promoted to SD, SVR4, SOLPATCH, AIX or RPM class (class is similar to UNIXFILE class).
+When publishing native Unix packages using the Radia Native Publisher, the software packages are published to the Radia Database (in compressed format) specifically to the class SD.
+The depot containing native software in compressed format is promoted to SD class (class is similar to UNIXFILE class).
 The tables below list the modified attributes: